jfuica/bingada/README.md

 ```
 ./obj/bingada
 ```
-- Or you can install "bombo.png", "media" directory, bingada.css and "bingada" to any location and run from there.
+- Or you can install using `make install DESTDIR=destination` and run from there.

 # Wishes / TODO